I first hiked San Juan Capistrano’s Flag Hill and Patriot Trail in 2010 with my sis on a rare day without the kids. She

 - Animal control told us they’ve been called to the area for mountain lion sightings

 - Rattlesnakes in the summertime (a good strategy is to “sandwich” the kids – one adult walks in front and one in back to watch for hazards)

-- Lots of trail damage and sink holes from the December 2010 rains.
-This actually made it fun hiking on the crevasses and peering into the big holes, but definitely mind your footing.
+- There can be trail damage and sink holes from heavy rains.
+It can make it fun hiking on the crevasses and peering into the big holes, but definitely mind your footing.
 It seems like an easy hike on a fire road, but make sure you stay aware of your surroundings.

 More Family Hikes: